openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

 Test case for basic hierarchical weight:

-*   Establish gRIBI client connection with DUT with PERSISTENCE and install the following Entries:
+*   Establish gRIBI client connection with DUT with PERSISTENCE, make it become leader and install the following Entries:

     *   IPv4Entry 203.0.113.0/24 in VRF-1, pointing to NextHopGroup(NHG#1) in
         default VRF, with two NextHops(NH#1, NH#2) in default VRF: